 Lab Grown Diamonds

-At MiaDonna, we offer one of the largest selections of Type IIa laboratory-grown diamonds.
-These are the purest form of diamond, making them brighter and harder than 98% of the diamonds mined from the earth.
+At MiaDonna, we offer one of the largest selections of Type IIa grown diamonds.
+These are the purest form of diamond, making them brighter and harder than 98% of earth-mined diamonds.
 In the past, Type IIa diamonds have only been available to celebrities and royalty due to their rarity and steep price, however, all MiaDonna laboratory-grown diamonds are Type IIA.

 Shop Loose Lab Created Diamonds

 How Are Lab Created Diamonds Made?